Mo Cowan: Tenure

 In December 2012, President Barack Obama announced the nomination of U.S. Senator and Foreign Relations Committee Chairman John Kerry to serve as Secretary of State, leaving a vacancy in the seat Kerry had held for 28 years.
-Under state law, the House of Representatives grants the governor of Massachusetts the right to fill vacant U.S. Senate seats with an interim appointment.
+Under state law, the Massachusetts House of Representatives grants the governor of Massachusetts the right to fill vacant U.S. Senate seats with an interim appointment.
 Governor Deval Patrick announced that he was looking at "out of the box candidates" who had never run for office, and would hold the seat temporarily, forgoing a run in the special election.

 On January 30, 2013, Patrick announced the appointment of Cowan to the seat.
 Cowan became Massachusetts's second African-American U.S. Senator after Edward Brooke.
 He served alongside Tim Scott of South Carolina, the first time that two African-Americans served simultaneously in the Senate.
 Cowan's term officially began on February 1, 2013, once Kerry's resignation took effect.
 He was sworn in by Vice President Joe Biden on February 7.
-The term ended on July 16, 2013, when Ed Markey was sworn in following the special election.
+The term ended on July 15, 2013, when Ed Markey was sworn in following the special election.